What Is Inherited Lipodystrophy?

 Infants usually develop an enlarged liver.
 Young kids have problems controlling their blood sugar and triglyceride levels.
 Some children will have trouble thinking and learning.

 Adults with CGL have large hands and feet and a strong, square jawbone because their hormone balance is off and they keep growing.
 They could have larger than usual sex organs (clitoris, or penis and testicles).

 A woman might have irregular periods or no periods.
-She could have polycystic ovary syndrome (PCOS).
-She'll probably have extra hair on her upper lip and chin.
+They could have polycystic ovary syndrome (PCOS).
+They'll probably have extra hair on their upper lip and chin.

 FPL.
 The most common form shows up around puberty.
 Children lose body fat from their arms, legs, and trunk while they gain fat in their face, chin, and neck.
 They'll get dark, velvety skin in folds and creases.
 They could have insulin resistance and an enlarged liver, too.

 It's easier to recognize FPL in women, since men tend to look muscular even without the disease.
 About one-quarter of women get more body hair.
 They can also have problems with their periods and may get PCOS.
 These women are more likely to have serious complications including:

 - High triglyceride and low HDL (the "good" cholesterol) levels